RoelofRuis/artamus/README.md

 ### Structure

-The application is separated into several subprojects and packages.
-These subprojects are outlined below.
+The application is separated into several subprojects and packages:
-- **Client** Contains the client application with the input and viewing logic
+- **artamus-client** Contains a client application with input and viewing logic
+- **artamus-core** Contains the music domain: the data structures and operations that transform them.
-- **Server** Contains the application state and does the heavy lifting
+- **artamus-server** Contains a server application that does the calculations.
-- **Common** Contains the core and some shared packages
+- **common** Contains some smaller common packages
-- **Network** Contains socket communication (which might be split off entirely into a separate package eventually)
+- **network** Contains socket communication (which might be replaced/split off)
-- **Storage** Contains a lightweight memory/file storage (which might be split off entirely into a separate package eventually)
+- **storage** Contains a lightweight memory/file storage (which might be replaced/split off)

-#### Core
+#### artamus-core

 Artamus core contains the main data structures and operations.
-It's design is outlined in the diagram.
+It's design is outlined in the diagram below.
 ![core-design](doc/img/core-design.png)

+The blocks represent the separate data models, the arrows represent the transformations on and between them and correspond to the package structure in core.

 #### Requirements